 Perched on the edge of the cliffs at Porthcurno, the Minack is Cornwall’s world-famous outdoor theatre, hewn from the rocks.
 Watch the sun go down over the water from your seats and enjoy a picnic in the interval, or go down early and make the most of the magnificent beach.

-Where are your top picnic spots in Cornwall?
-We’d love to hear your thoughts – why not leave us a message below, post on our Facebook page or tweet @Bosinver?
+Where’s your top picnic spot in Cornwall?
+We’d love to hear your thoughts – leave a message below, post on our Facebook page or tweet @Bosinver and share your favourites.